Fdawgs/yh-fhir-listeners/README.md

 #### Care Connect RESTful FHIR API endpoints

-Black Pear have built a web front-end (eSP) for a shared care record, which will retrieve data relating to a patient from each shareholder that have the capability to do so, and amalgamate it into this record.
+Black Pear have built a single-page web application for a shared care record, which will retrieve data relating to a patient from each stakeholder that have the capability to do so, and amalgamate it into this record.
 The record is not stored in a cache anywhere and is built on the fly.
 Care providers can then access this record through a contextual link (an embedded link within the PAS).
-Black Pear need to be able to make GET requests to RESTful HL7® FHIR® API endpoints to retrieve a set of [seven FHIR resources](https://github.com/Fdawgs/ydh-fhir-listeners/blob/master/docs/worklogs/fhir_endpoints.md) that adhere to their respective [NHS Care Connect API profiles](https://nhsconnect.github.io/CareConnectAPI/) to populate the record.
+Clients using the web app need to be able to make GET requests to RESTful HL7® FHIR® API endpoints to retrieve a set of [seven FHIR resources](https://github.com/Fdawgs/ydh-fhir-listeners/blob/master/docs/worklogs/fhir_endpoints.md) that adhere to their respective [NHS Care Connect API profiles](https://nhsconnect.github.io/CareConnectAPI/) to populate the record.

 #### Contextual Link